gwebb17/Calculator/README.md

 # Calculator
-Basic calulator application with some formatting/styling.
+Basic calulator application with some formatting/styling. ***Code for calculator contained in 'Calculator2.html' and JS/CSS directories.